 Colugo is free in the App Store.
 Once you register your account, you can create an album and import photos from the Camera Roll or take new photos.

-After creating an album you can choose how you want to share the album.
+After creating an album, you can choose how you want to share the collection.
 You can invite contacts from Facebook or by email.
-Once the other person installs the app they will have access to the photos.
+Once the other person installs the app, they will have access to the photos.

-You can also choose to share you photos more publicly by posting a link to Facebook or publishing them to your Colugo online profile.
+You can also choose to share your photos more publicly by posting a link to Facebook or publishing them to your Colugo online profile.